OfficeDev/office-js-docs-pr/docs/powerpoint/tagging-presentations-slides-shapes.md

 ## Setting custom metadata on the presentation

 Add-ins can also apply tags to the presentation as a whole.
-This enables you to use tags for document-level metadata similar to how [CustomProperty](/javascript/api/word/word.customproperty)s are used in Word.
-But unlike Word `CustomProperty`s, the value of a PowerPoint tag can only be of type `string`.
+This enables you to use tags for document-level metadata similar to how the [CustomProperty](/javascript/api/word/word.customproperty)class is used in Word.
+But unlike the Word `CustomProperty` class, the value of a PowerPoint tag can only be of type `string`.

 The following code is an example of adding a tag to a presentation.